Europa Conference League Wrap: Sor, Olayinka, Traore & El Kaddouri score

 Although Gerson was sent off for a second caution, the Double-Headed Eagle of the North’s effort to head home with a draw proved futile.

-Elsewhere, Kelechi Iheanacho was on parade for 67 minutes before making way for Ademola Lookman as Leicester City settled for a 0-0 draw with PSV Eindhoven at the King Power Stadium.
+Elsewhere, Kelechi Iheanacho was on parade for 67 minutes before making way for Ademola Lookman as Leicester City got a 0-0 draw with PSV Eindhoven at the King Power Stadium.